-During the term of this MOU, the Union and the City shall establish a Joint Pilot Apprentice Program for the Gardener classification in the City of Phoenix, entitled "Phoenix Gardener Apprenticeship Program".
+The Union and the City shall continue the Joint Pilot Apprentice Program as needed and when positions are available for the Gardener classification in the City of Phoenix, entitled "Phoenix Gardener Apprenticeship Program".

-The Phoenix Gardener Apprenticeship Program shall be organized with a set of standards established by a five (5) person Joint Apprenticeship Committee (Committee).
-The Committee shall be comprised of two (2) Union representatives, two (2) City of Phoenix Parks and Recreation Department representatives, and one (1) jointly agreed to representative with appropriate academic, educational, or occupational expertise.
+The Phoenix Gardener Apprenticeship Program shall be organized with a set of standards established by a 5 person Joint Apprenticeship Committee (Committee).
+The Committee shall be comprised of 2 Union representatives, 2 City of Phoenix Parks and Recreation Department representatives, and 1 City of Phoenix Human Resources Department Safety Section employee.